Table of Contents

 Chipotle in Adobo | 5,000 - 10,000 | Smoky, roasted, intense | Tacos, chili |

-As you can see, aji panca lands right in the “flavor zone” — offering just enough spice without scaring off guests or masking the subtleties of your dish.
+Aji Panca lands perfectly in the "flavor zone"—offering just enough spice without scaring off guests or masking the subtleties of your dish.
+Its balanced profile makes it ideal for everyday cooking where complexity matters more than heat.

 How to Cook with Aji Panca – From Drizzle to Marinade

-Cooking with aji panca is like adding a secret ingredient that everyone will ask about.
-Here are some practical ways to use it:
+Cooking with Aji Panca is like adding a secret ingredient that everyone will ask about.
+Here are practical ways to use it:

 1. Spicy Tomato-Based Pasta Sauce